Find concrete contractors in Nashville, TN (2026)

 Nashville climate and concrete

-Nashville’s climate presents a unique set of challenges for concrete work.
+Nashville sits in climate zone 4A (Mixed, Humid) with a frost depth of 12 inches, meaning footings must extend at least 12 inches below grade.
+About 57% of Nashville’s housing was built before 1990, so many properties have aging concrete in need of attention.
 The city receives heavy rainfall throughout the year, with spring being the wettest season.
 High humidity accelerates surface wear on unsealed concrete.
 Winter brings enough freeze-thaw cycles between December and February to damage improperly mixed or sealed surfaces.

 Key considerations for Nashville concrete projects: